davideicardi/es4kafka/README.md

 Why Scala?
 - It supports Java but with a functional approach and less verbose

+Why Guice?
+- Dependency injection framework for Java by Google
+- [scala-guice](https://github.com/codingwell/scala-guice) used for a better scala experience

 Why Kafka?
 - Fast, scalable and reliable storage
 - It can be used for both storage and message bus (Reduce infrastructure components)